nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

         USE PolybaseDemo
         ```

-    - [ ] Create a `MASTER KEY`, this is use to protect the credentials you're about to create
+    - [ ] Create a `MASTER KEY`.
+This is used to protect the credentials you're about to create
         ```
         CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'S0methingS@Str0ng!';
         ```

-    - [ ] Create a `DATABASE SCOPED CREDENTIAL`, this should have at minimum `ReadOnly` and `ListBucket` access to the s3 bucket.
+    - [ ] Create a `DATABASE SCOPED CREDENTIAL`.
+This should have, at minimum, `ReadOnly` and `ListBucket` access to the s3 bucket.
 Your bucket in FlashBlade1 already has this access policy configured.

-        Next, `WITH IDENTITY = 'S3 Access Key'` this string must be set to this value when using s3.
+        Next, `WITH IDENTITY = 'S3 Access Key" this string must be set to this value when using s3.

-        And last, `SECRET = 'anthony:nocentino;` this is the username (Access Key ID) which is currently anthony and the password (Secret Key ID) is nocentino.
-Notice that there’s a colon as a delimiter.
+        And last, `SECRET = 'anthony:nocentino;` this is the username (Access Key ID) which is currently anthony, and the password (Secret Key ID) is nocentino.
+Notice that there's a colon as a delimiter.
 This means neither the username nor the password can have a colon in their values.
 So watch out for that.

         ```
         CREATE DATABASE SCOPED CREDENTIAL s3_dc